How to spot a fake IRS letter and what to do about it

 Common reasons for receiving IRS letters

 The IRS may initiate contact with taxpayers for several reasons.
-One of the most common reasons is a notification about a discrepancy in your tax returns.
+One of the most common is to notify you about a potential discrepancy in your tax returns.

 For example, the IRS might contact you if the income or deductions reported on your tax forms don’t match the information they have on file from your employer or financial institutions.